 Performs evaluation from 0x800-0xbfff ( this includes the memory under the BASIC ).

 Copies a large chunk of the ROM to DRAM starting at offset 0x900.

 Tests the remainder of the memory 0xc000 – 0xffff, including the memory underneath the OS ROM but skipping the I/O area ( 0xd000-0xd7ff )

 This writes the bit pattern directly to PMG address space which is visible on the right hand side of the screen in red.

-Bad ram detected ( the arrow indicates a bad data bit was read back )
+Bad ram detected in the 0x800 to 0xBffff memory region ( the arrow indicates a bad data bit was read back )

 What it does

 During testing, the program displays bit patterns on screen which represent the data written to DRAM.

 Plays sound to indicate CPU is functioning ( for systems playing blind ).